tapioone/docs/docs/manufacturer/cloud-connector/index.md

 ## Internal CloudConnector Diagnostic server

-The CloudConnector provides a diagnostic server to for information about the internal state.
-Therefore provides the tapio CloudConnector a section for public information.
-All the public informations are behind the folder node `HealthStateInformation`.
+The CloudConnector provides a diagnostic server to get information about the internal state.
+Therefore the tapio CloudConnector provides a section for public information.
+All the public information are behind the folder node `HealthStateInformation`.

 ![image info](../../../static/img/docs/public-diagnostic-nodes.png)